Episcopal Baptists: Among African-American Baptists

 A few African-American Baptist congregations have ordained or started calling their senior minister bishop, but without changing congregational polity.
+In the National Baptist Convention (USA), its statement of faith teaches the bishop and pastor are synonymous; in the Full Gospel Baptist Church Fellowship, the bishop and pastor are separate offices.

 India

 The uniting Church of North India received Baptists when in its constitution and had the Baptist Samson Das ordained Bishop of Cuttack in 2006.